 For example, if you have credit customers, you will have accounts receivable that represent the money they owe you.
 If some of your credit customers do not pay their bills on time, but you have to pay your suppliers anyway, you may be profitable, but you won’t have cash on hand.
 This could lead to the failure of your business.

 The value of cash flow analysis lies in the fact that it shows the changes in the cash flow position of a business.

 To better determine your cash situation, you must prepare a statement of cash flows, one of the key financial statements required for a business.
 The statement of cash flows shows the changes in the various income statement and balance sheet accounts from the previous time period to the current time period.

 You can prepare this statement in one of two different ways:

-- Direct method: You can use the direct method which just looks like your business bank account transactions list.
+- Direct method: You can use the direct method, or cash accounting, which just looks like your business bank account transactions list.

 - Indirect method: The indirect method is based on accrual accounting, which reports income in the period it was earned regardless of when it is received.

 To better understand the statement of cash flows, here’s a hypothetical example below for a small specialty shop.
 The business is the handcrafting of bridles for thoroughbred racehorses.
 The bridles are made and sold here.
 This statement of cash flows shows the change in the accounts from the income statement and the balance sheet from the last time period to this time period.
 Parenthetical numbers indicate losses.